• Biodiversity Monitoring Pilot Project

 In the long term, the project aims to demonstrate that biodiversity is not an obstacle, but a driver for economic stability and competitiveness.
 Scientifically sound data builds trust – among producers, retailers, and consumers – and proves that sustainable agriculture can be measurable, implementable, and profitable.

-A comprehensive article about the project can be found here (PDF Download, English).
+You can find a comprehensive article on the project here (PDF Download, English).

 Our project “Fit for Biodiversity” also addresses the topic of biodiversity in the food industry.